A Copositive Framework for Analysis of Hybrid Ising-Classical Algorithms: Experiments

-Many hybrid algorithms are designed by replacing subroutines of existing (fully classical) algorithms with a quantum(-inspired) counterpart.
-An oft-neglected consideration is whether the quantum(-inspired) computer is applied to a bottleneck in the original algorithm.
-We contend that for a hybrid algorithm to yield significant speed-ups, the quantized subroutine should constitute the bulk of the algorithm's complexity.
-In keeping with this supposition, we first evaluated whether the copositive cutting-plane algorithm shifts the complexity of the solution process onto the copositivity checks by profiling each component of the algorithm separately.
-The copositivity checks were conducted by solving Anstreicher's MILP characterization of copositivity~\cite{anstreicher2021testing} (which we found to be one of the most competitive classical formulations), using \texttt{Gurobi} version 9.0.3 \cite{GurobiOptimization2020}.
 Figure~\ref{fig:profile} plots the time the copositive cutting plane algorithm spent on the copositivity checks versus other operations (updating the outer approximation and computing test points).
 The time spent on the copositivity checks scales exponentially with the number of vertices in the graph, while the time spent on other operations grows modestly.
 This is because Problem \eqref{eq:mc_cpp} only has one constraint regardless of the graph's number of vertices or edges.
 In contrast, the size of the copositivity check is exactly equal to the number of vertices in the graph.
 Both the theoretical analysis and empirical results confirm that the proposed approach shifts the complexity of the copositive program onto the copositivity checks.
 This experiment shows that the proposed methodology is particularly effective for problems whose constraints remain constant or grow modestly with problem size.